lightward/mechanic-tasks/docs/automatically-cancel-high-risk-orders/README.md

 Tags: Cancel, Orders, Risk

-This task immediately cancels orders as soon as Shopify (or another risk-analysis app) determines it to be high risk.
-Optionally, this task can also auto-tag the order, email the customer, and attempt to void or refund payment.
+This task cancels orders as soon as Shopify (or another risk-analysis app) determines it to be high risk.
+Optionally, this task can also auto-tag the order, email the customer, restock the inventory, and/or refund payment.

 * View in the task library: [tasks.mechanic.dev/automatically-cancel-high-risk-orders](https://tasks.mechanic.dev/automatically-cancel-high-risk-orders)
 * Task JSON, for direct import: [task.json](../../tasks/automatically-cancel-high-risk-orders.json)